Forgejo Actions user guide

 runs-on: docker

-means that the Forgejo runner that claims to provide a kind of machine labelled docker will be selected by Forgejo and sent the job to be run.
+means that the Forgejo runner that claims to provide a kind of machine labeled docker will be selected by Forgejo and sent the job to be run.

 The actual machine provided by the runner entirely depends on how the Forgejo runner was registered (see the Forgejo Actions administrator guide for more information).